 As of December 31, 2023, the Company had a Federal net operating loss carryforward of approximately \$6.1 million and a state net operating loss carryforward of approximately \$8.7 million.
 Of these carryforwards, approximately \$4.0 million of Federal net operating losses and \$1.3 million of state net operating losses were acquired with the OpenSlate acquisition in 2021.
 In addition, the Company had loss carryforwards for various foreign countries where the Company has business operations.
 Of these carryforwards, as of December 31, 2023, the Company had approximately \$1.5 million of German net operating losses that were acquired with the Meetrics acquisition in 2021 and approximately \$4.7 million of French net operating losses that were acquired with the Scibids acquisition in 2023.
-The remaining aggregate amount of foreign loss carryforwards, respectively, in 2031.
+The remaining aggregate amount of foreign loss carryover is not significant as of December 31, 2023.
+Federal net operating loss carryforwards can be used to offset against taxable income in the future and begin to expire in 2031.
 The Company utilized approximately \$4.1 million and \$7.9 million of Federal and state net operating loss carryforwards, respectively, in 2023.
 Utilization of Federal net operating loss carryforwards may be subject to annual limitations due to the "change in ownership" provisions of the Internal Revenue Code of 1986 and similar state provisions.
 The Company's net operating loss carryforwards are subject to the annual limitation under Section 382 of the Internal Revenue Code.